 A match retirement may be called when a team decides to retire from a match due to medical issues or other circumstances.
-The player or team that elects to "retire" from a match shall have the actual scores of the match recorded.
-A team retiring from one match may play additional matches in their bracket if any are warranted.
-The referee should ask them if they want to withdraw from the bracket and if they do wish to withdraw, record it on the scoresheet.
+The Player or Team that elects to "retire" from a match shall have the actual scores of the match recorded.
+A Team retiring from one match may play additional matches in their bracket if any are warranted.
+The Referee should ask them if they want to withdraw from the bracket and if they do wish to withdraw, record it on the scoresheet, and advise them to tell the Tournament Desk of their decision.

-When the team retires, the opponent will be awarded the match.
+When the Team retires, the opponent will be awarded the match.

-- A winning score will be recorded for the opponents for all games, which will be the actual score of completed games winning score (either 11 or 15 or 21) depending on the game format - The retiring team scores 0 for any game not started. - The retiring team will retain all points scored in completed games and the game in progress. - End the game in progress by awarding the match to the opponent - Circle the non-retiring team as the Winners. - Fill in the scores and write "RETIREMENT WHITHDRAWAL" or "RETIREMENT - NO WHITHDRAWAL" under the scores
+- A winning score will be recorded for the opponents for all games, which will be the actual score of completed games winning score (either 11 or 15 or 21) depending on the game format - The retiring team scores 0 for any game not started. - The retiring team will retain all points scored in completed games and the game in progress. - End the game in progress by awarding the match to the opponent - Circle the non-retiring team as the Winners. - Fill in the scores and write "RETIREMENT WITHDRAWAL" or "RETIREMENT - NO WITHDRAWAL" under the scores - Ask non-retiring Team to verify and initial

-Figure 233 Match Retirement
+Figure 23 Match Retirement

-The Referee must document the retirement on the back of the scoresheet before handing into the tournament desk.
+The Referee must document the retirement on the back of the scoresheet before handing it in to the tournament desk.